 Parse Server: a New Open Source Baas Framework

 If you still haven’t settled on an alternative to Parse, the premier cross-platform BaaS that will be shutting down as of January 28, 2017, you’re not alone.
-Fortunately, Parse has open sourced the code as Parse Server.
+Fortunately, Parse has open sourced the code as Parse Server and will let you create amazing mobile apps, expose REST APIs, and GraphQL APIs.
 Written in Node.js, Parse Server can serve the Parse API from any Node-enabled infrastructure.

 New Possibilities with Parse Server